-At 31 October 2022 there was nil (2021: one) outstanding mortgage loan granted in the ordinary course of business to one (2021: one) former Director and connected persons, amounting in aggregate to £83,000 (2021: £115,000).
-This loan has been advanced on a standard Society product in accordance with the Society's criteria.
-There were no arrears on this loan.
+At 31 October 2023 there was nil (2022: one) outstanding mortgage loan granted in the ordinary course of business.
+The balance outstanding on the outstanding mortgage loan in 2022 was £83,000.
+At 31 October 2023 there was nil (2022: one) outstanding mortgage loan to former Director and connected persons outstanding, amounting in aggregate to nil (2022: £83,000).
+This mortgage loan was redeemed in January 2023.

 A register is maintained at the Head Office of the Society, in accordance with the requirements of Section 68 of the Building Societies Act 1986, which shows details of all loans, transactions and arrangements with Directors and their connected persons.
-A statement of the appropriate details contained in the register, for the financial year ended 31 October 2022, will be available for inspection at the Society's Head Office for a period of 15 days up to and including the Annual General Meeting.
+A statement of the appropriate details contained in the register, for the financial year ended 31 October 2023, will be available for inspection at the Society's Head Office for a period of 15 days up to and including the Annual General Meeting.